 Upgrade to a professional qualification

-When taken as an Accredited Short Course, 10 credit points can be put towards the Defence Simulation and Modelling MSc.
+When taken as a Short Course for Credit, 10 credit points can be put towards the Defence Simulation and Modelling MSc.

 Find out more about short course credit points.